 - Build a useful network for artists and individuals to work together beyond the festival.

-Within our little festival, we see a fantastic opportunity for everyone to try out new things, find inspiration and to connect with the others.
-We think opening up dialogue and providing opportunities for collaboration are important, so everyone camps together and we try to blur the divisions between audiences and performers as far as possible.
+We see Brainchild as a fantastic opportunity for people to try out new things, find inspiration and connect with others.
+Everyone camps together, and we try to blur the divisions between audiences and performers as far as possible.

-We are now building the momentum for our third festival and investing time into achieving our aims through other, year-round projects.
+We are now building momentum for our third festival; we're excited for our best event yet.
 Whether it’s through jamming at the Steez Cafe, taking part in open-mics, making installations or volunteering as part of the build/break team, our events are full of opportunities and we can’t wait to meet everyone who’ll be part of it.